SaatvikVaish/Web-devlopment-project/EASYSHOP/README.md

 # E-Commerce Website

 This is a simple e-commerce website .
 The website includes features like product listing, product details, and a shopping cart.
-The project is built using HTML, CSS, and JavaScript, with data fetched from a mock API.
+The project is built using HTML, CSS, and JavaScript, with data fetched from a mock API .

 ## Features